rolling-scopes-school/tasks/react/modules/tasks/state-management.md

 ### Feature 2: Selected Items Management (**25 points**)

 **As a** user
-**I want** to select items on the dashboard and have my selections persist across navigation **So that** I can manage and review selected items easily
+**I want** to select items on the dashboard and have my selections persist across navigation
+**So that** I can manage and review selected items easily
+**And** extend the clicking functionality as follows, while preserving the existing behavior:

+- Clicking the checkbox should only select or unselect the item, without opening the details panel.
+- Clicking anywhere else on the item (outside the checkbox) should open the details panel, without affecting the selection state.
+- Both actions should work independently and not interfere with each other.

 **Scenario:** Item Selection Persistence